59 Low Growing Perennial Plants For Garden Edges and Borders

 The lush foliage of hosta plants is incredibly easy to care for and makes them ideal for a low-maintenance garden.

-The leaf-based Hosta offers over 3,000 cultivars within its species.
+The leafy hosta offers over 3,000 cultivars within its species.
 You can choose from solid grey to green leaves or leaves with a white outline.
-In either case, large stalks grow from this bush, producing flowers in season.
+In either case, large stalks grow from this bush, producing flowers in the summer.

-Aside from crown rot from poorly draining soil, it’s hard to destroy a Hosta.
+Aside from crown rot from poorly draining soil, it’s hard to destroy a hosta.
 The amount of sun your plant needs will vary according to its leaf color—the darker its leaves, the more shade it requires.
-Hostas grow in USDA Zones 3-9.
+Hostas grow in zones 3-9.

 Irish Moss